digidotcom/xbee-micropython/samples/xbee/communication/transmit_data/README.md

 Run
 ---

-Before launching the application, you need to set up XCTU to see the data received by the receiver module.
+Before launching the application, you need to set up XBee Studio to see the data received by the receiver module.
 Follow these steps to do so:

-1. Launch the XCTU application.
+1. Launch XBee Studio.
-2. Add the receiver XBee module to XCTU.
+2. Wait until the receiver XBee module is discovered and click on it.
-3. Once the module is added, change to the **Consoles** working mode and open the serial connection.
+3. In the left menu, go to the **XBee Console** page and open the connection.

 Finally, compile and launch the MicroPython application.
 It prints out the status of the operation in the console:

     Sending data to 0013A200XXXXXXXX >> Hello XBee!
     Data sent successfully

-Verify that a new **Receive packet** has been received in the XCTU console.
+Verify that a new **Receive packet** has been received in the XBee Studio console.
 Select it and review the details, some of them similar to:

     - Start delimiter:         7E
     - Length:                  Depends on the XBee protocol